14.1 – The Stock Price

 |Year||Cash Flow (INR)||Receivable in (years)||Present Value (INR)|

 The sum of all the present values of the future cash flow is called “The Net Present Value (NPV)”.
-The NPV in this case is Rs.
+The NPV, in this case, is Rs.
 32,80,842 This also means, the value of all the future cash flows from the pizza machine in today’s terms is Rs.
 32,80,842.
-So if George has to buy the pizza machine from Vishal, he has to ensure the price is Rs.
+If George has to buy the pizza machine from Vishal, he has to ensure the price is Rs.
 32,80,842 or lesser, but definitely not more than that and this is roughly how much the pizza machine should cost George.

 Now, think about this – What if we replace the pizza machine with a company?
-Can we discount all future cash flows that the company earns with an intention to evaluate the company’s stock price?
-Yes, we can and in fact this is exactly what will we do in the “Discounted Cash Flow” model.
+Can we discount all future cash flows that the company earns to evaluate its stock price?
+Yes, we can, and in fact, this is exactly what will we do in the “Discounted Cash Flow” model.

 Key takeaways from this chapter

 - A valuation model, such as the DCF model helps us estimate the price of a stock.